freddygv/trabblex/README.md

 ## Components

 ### Database manager
-Is implemented as singleton -
-to have only one entry point to the database for all the other components
+Maybe later will be implemented as singleton - to have only one entry point to the database for all the other components

 ### Client Manager